 This form of abuse is typically a combination of hurtful tactics used on the victim, including intimidation and shaming.
 Additionally, some of these tell-tale signs of emotional abuse are similar to those of verbal abuse.
 Here are a few examples:

-Here’s an example: John accidentally throws his dad’s new suit into the washing machine, only noticing her mistake when he pulls it back out an hour later… ruined.
+John accidentally throws his dad’s new suit into the washing machine, only noticing his mistake when he pulls it back out an hour later… ruined.
 His father is enraged and criticizes John for the rest of the night for being “so careless.”
-John feels horrible and knocks himself for being yes, “so careless.”
+John feels horrible and knocks himself for being, yes, “so careless.”

 2) Humiliation: The abuser relentlessly puts the victim down in front of other people.
 Here’s an example: